liaorongfan/DeepPersonality/README.md

                           --set DATA_LOADER.TRANSFORM my_frame_transform

 ````

-### Train with meta data or additional data
+## Developing models with metadata or additional data
-If users want to train with meta data or additional data, the framework provides a extension for that.
-Following the steps below:
+This framework facilitates user to train models with metadata or additional data.
+The guideline is provided below:
-- Step 1: Prepare the data
+- Step 1: Preparing the additional data
-    - Prepare the meta data or additional data in a csv file.
+    - Preparing the metadata or additional data in a csv file.
     - The first column should be the video file name.

-- Step 2: Modify the training config file:
+- Step 2: Modifing the training config file:
     ```yaml
   # file: config/demo/hrnet_use_other_data.yaml
     # modify the training config file
   DATA:
       ROOT: "datasets/chalearn2021"
-      # the path to the meta data or additional data
+      # the path to the metadata or additional data
       TRAIN_OTHER_DATA: "datasets/chalearn21_metadata/metadata_train.csv"
       VALID_OTHER_DATA: "datasets/chalearn21_metadata/metadata_valid.csv"
       TEST_OTHER_DATA: "datasets/chalearn21_metadata/metadata_test.csv"
   DATA_LOADER:
-      # the name of the data loader used for adding additional data
+      # the name of the data_loader used for adding additional data
       NAME: "all_true_personality_with_other_data_loader"
   MODEL:
       # the name of the model used for training with additional data
-      NAME: "hr_net_true_personality_with_meta_data"
+      NAME: "hr_net_true_personality_with_meta_data" (please selecting and modifing your model)
       USE_OTHER_DATA: True
       # the dimension of the additional data
-      OTHER_DATA_DIM: 3
+      OTHER_DATA_DIM: 3 (please customize the number here (the dimension of the metadata/additional data))
     ```
-- Step 3: Train the model
+- Step 3: Training the model
     ```shell
     python ./tools/run_exp.py --config config/demo/hrnet_use_other_data.yaml
     ```

-Above demo training with additional data on HRNet will concatinate the additional data with the visual features extracted from the HRNet backbone.
-The concatinated feature dimension will be 1024 + 3 = 1027 and the feature will be fed into a fully connected layer to predict the personality trait.

 # Models